 We can see blog posts with word counts as high as 10,000 words and as low as 3000 words ranking on the first page of Google.
 Why?
 Because they provide value regardless of how long the blog post is.

-While we normally don’t see such drastic variations in word count, the conclusion usually stands true: value provided by the blog post > ideal word count.
+While we usually don’t see such drastic variations in word count, the conclusion usually stands true: value provided by the blog post > ideal word count.

 - Readability